-If so, NYSPHADA provides a scholarship of \$2500 to one graduating high school student.
+If so, NYSPHADA provides a scholarship of \$2,500 to one graduating high school student.
+The runner up will rewarded a laptop computer.
 This scholarship is for high school seniors living in public or assisted housing.
-If you would like an application, you can go to the housing office to pick one up.
+If you would like an application you can come to the housing office to pick one up.

-The deadline to apply is February 13, 2017
+The deadline to apply is February 12, 2018